satenyonn/raiko/README_Docker_and_RA.md

-# Raiko Docker Setup Tutorial

-This tutorial was created to assist you in setting up Raiko and its SGX dependencies using a Docker container.
-Configuring SGX can be complex without a detailed guide to walk you through each step.
-This tutorial strives to provide a comprehensive walkthrough, leaving no detail unaddressed.

 ## Recommended Specs

 We recommended 4 cores and 8GB memory for running Raiko.
 8 cores and 16GB memory is ideal; the bare minimum is 2 cores and 4GB memory (tentative).

-## Prerequisites

-Intel SGX is a technology that involves a considerable amount of configuration.
-Given its high level of configurability, the setup of your infrastructure may vary significantly depending on the attestation type (EPID, ECDSA) and other parameters.
-While we've strived to minimize the manual effort required to prepare the development environment, there are certain prerequisites that are challenging, if not impossible, to automate using Dockerfiles.
-This section outlines these prerequisites.

 ### Intel SGX-enabled CPU